-The KITFS2400FRDMEVM enables development on the FS2400 device.
-The kit can be connected to the NXP GUI software that allows the user to interact with registers, try one time programming (OTP) configurations, and burn the part.
+The KITFS24SKTFDMEVM enables development on the FS2400 device.
+The kit can be connected to the NXP GUI software that allows the user to interact with registers, try one time configurations (OTP), and burn the part.

+The FS2400 devices can be placed and removed easily from the board by using the socket.
 The device OTP can be burned twice.
 This board supports the FS2400 device.